fix2544/Modern-Ecommerce-Platforms/README.md

 **Why did I choose to use these three strategies to build an e-commerce website?**

+Why did I choose to use these three strategies to build an e-commerce website?
+For Laragon, first of all it is convenient.
+Easy to use and free.

+For Wordpress, it is a widely known form, easy to use, no coding required, and fast.

+And finally, Visual Paradigm is a good program.
+And there is a complete modeling process**(recommended)**

 My business model starts with: customer admin